Ostracism: History

-The process of democratized influence over elite members of Athenian society might have emboldened the popular citizenry into civic action, while prominent citizens might have felt pressure to please those below their social standing.
-In that time of waiting, ordinary Athenian citizens must have felt a certain power over the greatest members of their city; conversely, the most prominent citizens had an incentive to worry how their social inferiors regarded them.

-Period of operation

 Ostracism was not in use throughout the entire period of Athenian democracy (circa 506–322 BC), but only occurred in the fifth century BC.
 The standard account, found in Aristotle's Constitution of the Athenians 22.3, attributes the establishment to Cleisthenes, a pivotal reformer in the creation of the democracy.
 In that case, ostracism would have been in place from around 506 BC.
 The first victim of the practice was not expelled until 487 BC—nearly 20 years later.
 Over the course of the next 60 years some 12 or more individuals followed him.
 The list may not be complete.
 The list of known ostracisms is as follows: